Quantum finite automaton: Measure-many automata

-for the "accept" subspace, and analogously for the other two spaces.
+and analogously for the other two spaces.

 If the wave function has collapsed to either the "accept" or "reject" subspaces, then further processing halts.
 Otherwise, processing continues, with the next letter read from the input, and applied to what must be an eigenstate of $P_\text{non}$.
 Processing continues until the whole string is read, or the machine halts.
 Often, additional symbols $\kappa$ and $ are adjoined to the alphabet, to act as the left and right end-markers for the string.